ryansroberts/markdownpipeline/src/pandoc/CG15/chapters/recommendations/CG15R1.10.1.1/Recommendation.md

+---
+niceevidencegrade: C
+---

-Arterial risk factors should be assessed annually Arterial risk factors should be assessed annually, and the assessment should include:
+## Arterial risk factors should be assessed annually
+Arterial risk factors should be assessed annually, and the assessment should include:

 *   albumin excretion rate